AlexBlasberg/Exercise2/chapter4.md

 xp: 100
 skills: 1
 ```
-In the previous exercise we saw that the correlation coefficient is not able to assess whether a linear regression model
+In the previous exercise we saw that the correlation coefficient is not able to properly capture the functional form of a regression model in so far as it suggested a linear form, whereas the true functional form seems to be a nonlinear (e.g. exponential) one.
 Therefore consider as an alternative the following nonlinear model specification

 $$medv\_i = \beta\_0 + \beta\_1\times\log(lstat\_i) + u\_i.$$